Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 } ConsistencyProof;
 ~~~

-Again, each `NodeValue` is computed by passing the relevent `LogLeaf` or
+Again, each `NodeValue` is computed by passing the relevant `LogLeaf` or
 `LogParent` structure through the `nodeValue` function.
 The nodes chosen
 correspond to those output by the algorithm in Section 2.1.2 of {{RFC6962}}.